This is your Events page.

 Please click on the link below to join

-virtually with zoom, and please be
+virtually with zoom, and please be patient

-patient in the waiting room.
+with us in the waiting room.

 AA District 10 General Service Meeting